Stop Nerve Pain and Regain Function

 Are You a Candidate for Nerve Injections?

-Nerve Injections with Platelet Rich Plasma (PRP)
+Platelet Rich Plasma (PRP) Can Heal Nerves!

-- Improves growth of blood supply to the nerve
+- Improve blood supply to nerves

 - Laser & LED Therapy can further decrease nerve inflammation, stimulate nerve regeneration and increase muscle growth.

-- Pulsed Electromagnetic Field Therapy (PEMF) Low intensity electromagnetic waves pulsed at the earth’s natural frequencies can increase cellular energy, improve blood flow and nutrient utilization and stimulate tissue healing.
+- Pulsed Electromagnetic Field Therapy (PEMF) Low intensity electromagnetic waves pulsed at the earth’s natural frequencies can increase cellular energy, improve blood flow and nutrient utilization and stimulate tissue healing

 - Diet and Nutritional Support is often added to optimize the healing environment within the body.
 Nutritional deficiencies may also be addressed by high quality nutritional supplements.